linode/docs/docs/applications/containers/how-to-use-lxd-containers-on-linode.md

 {{< /output >}}

     {{< note >}}
 The Ubuntu container images have by default a non-root account with username `ubuntu`.
-This account can use `sudo` to perform administrative tasks.
-It does not require any password to perform administrative tasks.
-The `sudo` command is instructed to provide a login shell under the existing account `ubuntu`.
+This account can use `sudo`  and does not require a password to perform administrative tasks.

+The `sudo` command provides a login to the existing account `ubuntu`.
 {{< /note >}}

 7. Stop the container: